pyca/cryptography/docs/x509/reference.rst

     This extension contains
     :class:`~cryptography.x509.certificate_transparency.SignedCertificateTimestamp`
     instances.
 These can be used to verify that the certificate is included in a public Certificate Transparency log.
-This extension is typically found in OCSP responses.
+This extension is only found in OCSP responses.
 For SCTs in an X.509 certificate see :class:`~cryptography.x509.PrecertificateSignedCertificateTimestamps`.